ftonneau/eak/README.md

 * `q` keeps only the the main selection; think of quitting the multiple-selection display to come back to a single selection

-The shortcuts for splitting selections on line boundaries and rotating selection contents are more complex, but still easy to remember:
+Eak's shortcuts for splitting selections on line boundaries and rotating selection contents are more complex, but still easy to remember:

 | Selection operation                  | Eak   | Plain Kakoune |